solliancenet/oracle-to-postgresql-migration-guide/application-setup/application-setup.md

 ## Installing and running the Angular application locally

-This project requires npm and NodeJS to be installed.
+This project requires NPM and NodeJS to be installed.

-Install the Angular project dependencies
+Install the Angular project dependencies.

 ``` cmd
     npm install